-2. Remove the packaging to let your goose breathe and get up to room temperature before cooking.
+1. Preheat your oven to 220°C/Fan 200°C/Gas 7.
+Remove the packaging and let your goose get up to room temperature before cooking.

-7. Roast breast-side down at 220°C/Gas 7 for 20-30 mins, or till the skin is crisp and bronzed.
+6. Roast your goose breast-side down at 220°C/Fan 200°C/Gas 7 for 20-30 mins, or till the skin is crisp and bronzed.

-9. Pierce the fattest part of the leg with the tip of a sharp knife.
+8. Pierce the fattest part of the leg with the tip of a sharp knife.
 If the juices run clear, it’s done.
 If they’re pink or reddish in any way, cook your bird for a bit longer.
 Check every 30 mins, piercing the leg as before.

 9. When the juices are running clear, carefully flip the goose over to brown the breast.
 Crank the heat back up to 220°C/Fan 200°C/Gas 7 for 20 mins, or till the breast side is nice and golden.
 Rest your bird for at least 1 hr before carving.